 It’s not so long ago that if you wanted a 500bhp Golf, you needed to spend big money on a forged engine and big turbo set-up.
 But with the launch of the Mk7 Golf R, everything changed.

-Both packages will fit other MQB cars with the Gen3 EA888 engine, including, the Golf Mk7 GTI, Audi S3 (8V), Audi TT / TTS (8S), SEAT Leon Cupra (5F), Skoda Octavia vRS (Mk3) and Skoda Superb 2.0 TSI.
+Both packages will fit other MQB cars with the Gen3 EA888 engine.
+Including, the Golf Mk7 GTI, Audi S3 (8V), Audi TT / TTS (8S), SEAT Leon Cupra (5F), Skoda Octavia vRS (Mk3) and Skoda Superb 2.0 TSI.
 It’s been developed to install as a full drive-in drive-out package, which is available from any Revo Authorised Dealer.
-Rigorously tested on road and track, the key to accessing the power benefits of hardware included in both packages is Revo ECU and TCU software, which has been calibrated to work in harmony.
+Rigorously tested on road and track.
+The key to accessing the power benefits of hardware included in both packages is Revo ECU and TCU software, which has been calibrated to work in harmony.

-What parts are included in the kits?
+The parts included in the kits are…

-Enhanced power delivery, unique safety features and exhilarating response, the Revo Performance Pack delivers much more than peak power figures.
+With enhanced power delivery, unique safety features and exhilarating response, the Revo Performance Pack delivers much more than peak power figures.
 And if that’s not exciting enough, the Revo Performance Pack has everything you need for your journey to 500HP.
 Engineered to perform, only Revo offers a complete tuning solution of this calibre specifically designed and tested for your vehicle.

 |Intercooler Pipe Upgrade Kit|